-7-8 pm: Intermediate Tango - Meredith & Jennine
+7-8 pm: Intermediate Tango - Ignacio & Meredith

-8-9 pm: Beginner Tango - Andres & Jennine
+8-9 pm: Advanced Tango - Andres & Jennine

-9 pm-midnight: Palermo Fishtown Milonga with DJ Andres Amarilla, LIVE MUSIC by Bandoneonist Rodrigo Avalos & Pianist Emiliano Messiez, and HOUSEMADE PIZZA by Emiliano
+9 pm-midnight: Palermo Fishtown Milonga with LIVE MUSIC by Juan & Pato and DJ Ignacio Ondartz

 There’s a great article in the New York Times this week about the efficacy of tango to improve mobility and reduces symptoms for people with Parkinson’s and other movement disorders.
 You can read the article here.